 - First we will consider the false-positive rate between the simpler

-models. - Simulate 100 NuSTAR spectra from the best-fit
+model1and more complexmodel2models. - Simulate 100 NuSTAR spectra from the best-fit

-spectrum using the original spectral files in each simulation and bin the simulated spectra in the same manner as the original data. - Using BXA, fit both
+model1spectrum using the original spectral files in each simulation and bin the simulated spectra in the same manner as the original data. - Using BXA, fit both

-to each of the 100 simulated spectra.
-Make sure to have uniqueoutputfiles_basename
+model1andmodel2to each of the 100 simulated spectra.
+Make sure to have uniqueoutputfiles_basenamevalues! - On each iteration, save the

-values:results = solver.run(resume=True) logZ = results["logZ"]
+logZvalues:results = solver.run(resume=True) logZ = results["logZ"]

 - Use your two distributions of

-) to produce a Bayes factor distribution. - What Bayes factor threshold is needed to achieve a false-positive rate of 1% or less?
+logZ(one distribution for fittingmodel1-simulated data withmodel1, the other from fitting withmodel2) to produce a Bayes factor distribution. - What Bayes factor threshold is needed to achieve a false-positive rate of 1% or less?

 -